 Q: How long does the approval process take?

 A: It generally takes us about a week to contact your references, do your phone interview, recruit a Home Visit volunteer, schedule the home visit, and finalize the decision-making.
 Sometimes we can finish more quickly than that--in just a couple of days--if we can reach your references quickly and if you live in an area where we already have an experienced Home Visit volunteer.
 Sometimes, though, it can take 2 weeks or even longer if we run into problems.
 You can help minimize the time the processing takes by: ensuring that your application is complete and accurate; providing alternative phone numbers for yourself and your references; ensuring your references are not on vacation or otherwise unavailable; letting your references know in advance that we will be calling and urging them to take/return the calls; being flexible when scheduling the home visit; and communicating candidly with the dog's fosterparent to help them get to know you and your household.

 Q: Once I am approved, how soon can I get my dog?

-Once an adoption application is approved, it is expected that the applicant will submit the signed contract and fee within one week to finalize the adoption.
+A: Once an adoption application is approved, it is expected that the applicant will submit the signed contract and fee within one week to finalize the adoption.
 If there are reasonable circumstances causing a delay, the applicant should notify New Rattitude immediately so that additional time to comply may be considered.
 No dog may be released to its new adoptive home until we receive the signed contract and the adoption fee.
 The most expedient way to handle that is electronically—sending the contract by fax or email and sending payment by Paypal—and in that case the adoption can often be finalized within a few hours.
 If you plan to mail in the contract and fee, expect it to take at least 3 days before we receive the mailing and authorize the foster parent to release the dog to your custody.